kudkudak/Growing-Neural-Gas/README.md

 ##Contributors
 ---------
 Feel free to contribute to the code.
 Contributions should be posted as pull requests.
-For now there is not automatic testing, so make sure that tests located in tests/ folder are passing using devtools::test() function

-Please use Google C++ naming convention: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml